nicklafferty/craftycody/content/life/opinion-the-amazonbasics-monitor-stand.md

 ![](/uploads/monitorarmreview_1.jpg)

-These two control the swivel tightness of the arms.
+These two small screws control the swivel tightness of the arms.
 You use the smaller Allen wrench to tighten them.

 ![](/uploads/monitorarmreview_2.jpg)